mashingan/modern-opengl-notes/readme.md

 This notes only plays with different framebuffers color for post-processing.
 The frame is drawn in grayscale which multiplied to weighted channels.

+16. `framebuffers_blur.nim`
+This notes also playes with blurring our image with average of `blurSize` for each texture coordinate.

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw
 [glfw]: https://www.glfw.org